RawTherapee/RawPedia/content/Local_Adjustments/index.md

   reference.
 Adapts the colors to the lighting of the output device.
 - Surround: modifies tones and colors to take into account the conditions of the output environment.
-  - Average : average (standard) light environment.
+  - Average: average (standard) light environment.
   - Slightly Dark (Dim): dark environment.
 The image becomes slightly dark.
   - Very Dark: the image becomes darker